Localization of Gravitino Field on $f(R)$ Thick Branes: Introduction

 \section{Introduction}

-The extra dimensional theory has attracted more and more attention even though the visible world is a four-dimension spacetime \cite{Akama:1982jy,Rubakov:1983,ADD,Antoniadis:1998ig,Randall:1999ee,Randall:1999vf,ArkaniHamed:2000eg,Kim:2000mc,Nussinov:2001rb,Pankov:2005ar,Abulencia:2006kk,Dey:2009xu,Neupane:2010ey}.
-Some classical physical problems including the gauge hierarchy problem (the huge difference between the Planck scale and the weak scale) \cite{Antoniadis:1998ig,Randall:1999ee,Das:2007qn,Yang:2012dd} and the cosmological problem \cite{Dvali:2000rv,Starkman:2001xu,Kim:2000mc,Dey:2009xu,Neupane:2010ey} could be solved via utilizing extra dimensions.
-In the 1920s, the Kaluza-Klein (KK) theory was proposed to unify Einstein's gravity and electromagnetism by introducing a compact extra spacial dimension with Plank size \cite{Kaluza,Klein}.
-Several decades later, Akama, Rubakov and Shaposhnikov proposed the idea of domain wall braneworld with an infinite extra dimension in five-dimensional flat spacetime \cite{Akama:1982jy,Rubakov:1983}.
-In 1998, Antoniadis and Arkani-Hamed etc introduced the famous model with large extra dimension that attempts to solve the hierarchy problem \cite{ADD,Antoniadis:1998ig}.
-One year latter, Randall and Sundrum (RS) suggested that the extra dimension with warped geometry could be {finite { or} infinite, {corresponding to} the RSI \cite{Randall:1999ee} or RSII \cite{Randall:1999vf} thin braneworld model.
-In {both} braneworld scenarios,} our visible four-dimensional world is a brane {without} thickness along the extra dimension, {and} the matter fields of the Standard Model (SM) are confined on the brane {while} only gravity propagates in the five-dimensional {bulk} spacetime. {Subsequently}, more realistic thick branes generated dynamically by matter fields or pure gravity were introduced \cite{Gregory:2000jc,Kaloper:2000jb,Melfo:2002wd,Bazeia:2004dh,Cardoso:2006nh,Liu:2011wi,Liu:2012rc,Liu:2012mia,Bazeia:2015owa,Yu:2015wma}.
-In these models, there exists a non-vanishing distribution of energy density along the extra dimension.
+The extra-dimensional theory has attracted increasing attention even though the visible world is a four-dimension spacetime \cite{Akama:1982jy,Rubakov:1983,ADD,Antoniadis:1998ig,Randall:1999ee,Randall:1999vf,ArkaniHamed:2000eg,Kim:2000mc,Nussinov:2001rb,Pankov:2005ar,Abulencia:2006kk,Dey:2009xu,Neupane:2010ey}.
+Some classical physical problems including the gauge hierarchy problem (the huge difference between the Planck scale and the weak scale) \cite{Antoniadis:1998ig,Randall:1999ee,Das:2007qn,Yang:2012dd} and the cosmological problem \cite{Dvali:2000rv,Starkman:2001xu,Kim:2000mc,Dey:2009xu,Neupane:2010ey} could be solved by utilizing extra dimensions.
+In the 1920s, the Kaluza-Klein (KK) theory was proposed to unify Einstein's gravity and electromagnetism by introducing a compact extra spatial dimension with Planck size \cite{Kaluza,Klein}.
+Several decades later, Akama, Rubakov, and Shaposhnikov proposed the idea of a domain-wall braneworld with an extra infinite dimension in a five-dimensional flat spacetime \cite{Akama:1982jy,Rubakov:1983}.
+In 1998, Antoniadis and Arkani-Hamed et al. introduced a famous model with a large extra dimension in an attempt to solve the hierarchy problem \cite{ADD,Antoniadis:1998ig}.
+One year later, Randall and Sundrum (RS) suggested that this extra dimension with a warped geometry could be finite or infinite, corresponding to the RSI \cite{Randall:1999ee} or RSII \cite{Randall:1999vf} thin braneworld model.
+In both braneworld scenarios, our visible four-dimensional world is a brane {without} thickness along the extra dimension, and the matter fields of the standard model (SM) are confined to the brane, {whereas} only gravity propagates in the five-dimensional {bulk} spacetime. {Subsequently}, more realistic thick branes generated dynamically by matter fields or pure gravity were introduced \cite{Gregory:2000jc,Kaloper:2000jb,Melfo:2002wd,Bazeia:2004dh,Cardoso:2006nh,Liu:2011wi,Liu:2012rc,Liu:2012mia,Bazeia:2015owa,Yu:2015wma}.
+In these models, a nonvanishing distribution of energy density along the extra dimension existed.